 Adopt-a-Park or Roadway is a city-wide program that encourages community involvement in the care and maintenance of parks and roadways.
 It is a partnership between volunteers and the City.
 The program is open to community groups and individuals of all ages who want to take an active role in enhancing the quality of life in our community.

-Volunteers take on park or roadway clean up projects to improve safety, the environment and to keep the City clean and green, and free of litter and graffiti.
-Also, by removing the debris and litter from the City streets, it ultimately protects the water quality of our rivers and fish habitats.
+Volunteers take on park or roadway clean up projects to improve safety and promote a healthy natural enviroment by keeping the City clean, green, and free of litter and graffiti.
+In addition, by removing the debris and litter from the City streets, it ultimately protects the water quality of our rivers and fish habitats.

 The City's role

 - Respond to inquiries within 10 days

 - Coordinate necessary approvals

 - Coordinate the provision of loaned cleanup tools

 Your safety as a volunteer is our main concern.
 As the work is located in parks and along the edge of roadways, there are some hazards involved, but following a few important steps will help ensure your safety.